 Full Ride Scholarship Application documents & other requirements?

-- If you are among the top 10% of students in your class or if you hold GPA of 3.5 or above then you are eligible to apply for a full-ride scholarship in any top ranked US college.
-Some of the colleges also offer sports based and need-based full-ride scholarships to the students with low grades as well.
+- If you are among the top 10% of students in your class or if you hold a GPA of 3.5 or above then you are eligible to apply for a full-ride scholarship in any top-ranked US college.
+Some of the colleges also offer sports-based and need-based full ride scholarships to students with low grades as well.

 - Make sure you hold good scores in SAT, PSAT or ACT to be eligible to apply for a full-ride scholarship

 - Extracurricular activities are definitely a plus to support your application for a full-ride scholarship